 Firstly towing stages on the road is a minefield.
 All foreign (inc European) stages must have UK conformity.
-Its a common misconception that because we were in EU all European trailers were UK compliant.
+It is a common misconception that all European trailers are UK compliant.
 This is not the case and it is possible that a further VOSA inspection may be necessary before the trailer is legal on UK roads.

 - GVW (gross vehicle weight) – the maximum potential weight of a vehicle with a full load.